 In First Man is also an un-ironic suburban domestic drama, the opposite of cheap send-ups like American Beauty or Happiness.
 Chazelle evokes the post-World War II, pre-sexual-revolution squareness of family life without a hint of mockery or discomfort: the ticky-tacky comfort of the Houston astronauts’ complex, the J.C.
 Penney dresses and short-sleeved, knitted mock turtleneck worn by Gosling, the noisy children in the swimming pool.
 Claire Foy, superb as Armstrong’s wife Janet, soars beyond the stereotype of the put-upon, mid-century suburban housewife.
 The British actress evokes an unfashionable strain of no-nonsense, can-do, pioneer housewifery.
 Early in the film, it’s Janet who assures Neil that his new gig with NASA “will be an adventure.”
 Later, in a moment of understandable fear and frustration, she complains to a neighbor, another astronaut wife whose husband will die in a horrific Apollo-related fire, that she married an engineer because she “wanted a normal life.”
 The friend responds that she’s in touch with an old friend who is “married to a dentist.”
 Foy muses with a faintly surprised look, “a dentist,” as if taking in the enormity of her husband’s—and ultimately her own—destiny.

-Unwoke as it is, most critics have praised Chazelle’s movie, though First Man has languished at the box office.
+Unwoke as it is, First Man has won praise from most critics, though it has languished at the box office.
 I doubt it was because of that missing American flag.
 I suspect that the film’s countercultural ambience has led to its rocky start.
 Despite its momentous subject, this is a quiet film about a quiet man; there is no catharsis, no high emotion, no witty ripostes or eye-rolling.
 This may be the wrong cultural moment for such earnest stoicism.

 It’s clearly the wrong cultural moment to be reminded of a historical triumph absent diversity.
 I ran into an old acquaintance at the end of the movie, a law professor and, it’s worth mentioning, the long-married mother of two boys.
 “Hated it,” she grumbled.
 “All those creepy men.”
 She brightened briefly.
 “But did you see Hidden Figures?”
 It’s a shame.
 First Man deserves better than the Pavlovian griping of a polarized public.